Should you buy the Fitbit Versa 3 or the Samsung Galaxy Watch Active 2?

 While the Galaxy Watch Active 2 has its fair share of fitness-focused perks, there are other reasons to love it.
-You have the option of LTE connectivity as well as some other health features, like ECG and blood pressure monitoring.
+You have the option of LTE connectivity and some other health features, like ECG and blood pressure monitoring.

 Pros